hcohen8/4605Fistbump/dtw/README.md

 Regarding setup, there are a few steps that need to be taken.

 1) Data must be obtained from the raw data.
-To do this, the "DataCleanup.py" needs to be run on every file in the "raw_data" directory, specifying whether you want the data specified to be "train" or "test" data.
+To do this, the "DataCleanup.py" needs to be run on every file in the "raw_data" directory, specifying whether you want the data specified to be "train" or "test" data (or have it done automatically using a 70%-30% split typical in machine learning).
 This can be done with a simple bash script or Python script.
 In fact, I wrote one out.
 So, to do this all you have to do is execute the following command:

 ```sh
 python ./navigate_dir.py